 If successful, a message will popup to alert the User that the 'File Imported Successfully' along with hyperlinks to the files just imported / updated.
 To review the information imported, click the blue hyperlink text to open the created records in new tabs.

 Partial Success (some lines imported, others failed)

-The correction list file (which is the file you uploaded with '_correction' added to the end of the name) is the same file you uploaded, but now contains a new column on the far right titled 'Problem'.
-The values in this column describe the corresponding lines error.
+The Correction List file is the same file you uploaded, but now contains a new column on the far right titled 'Problem'.
+The values in this column describe the corresponding lines' error.
 Notice in the example below the Default Expense Account named 'Test Account' didn't exist in our GL (or there was a spelling error) so the Problem value is 'Missing:Account'.